 Symptoms of cirrhosis fall into two technical stages: compensated cirrhosis and decompensated cirrhosis.

-If caught early enough and treated, it’s possible to reverse from the decompensated to compensated stage.
+If diagnosed early enough and treated, it’s possible to reverse from the decompensated to compensated stage.

-- Decompensated cirrhosis.
-This is the stage where most of the symptoms like jaundice or ascites occur.
+- Decompensated cirrhosis: This is the stage where most of the symptoms, like jaundice or ascites, occur.
 This is a very serious stage.
-In some situations, if you’re able to manage the reason cirrhosis started in the first place (e.g., heavy drinking), you may be able to reverse your diagnosis back to compensated.
+In some situations, if you can manage the reason cirrhosis started in the first place (such as heavy drinking), you may be able to reverse your diagnosis back to compensated cirrhosis.

-There are many different causes of liver cirrhosis.
-Two of the most common causes of cirrhosis in the United States are chronic hepatitis infections and chronic alcohol misuse.
+There are many causes of cirrhosis.
+Two of the most common causes in the United States are long-term alcohol misuse and long-term hepatitis infections.

 According to a

-However, every person is different, and enjoying a glass of wine with dinner most nights does not mean you’ll get cirrhosis of the liver.
-Usually, cirrhosis caused by alcohol is the result of regularly drinking in excess over the course of many years.
+However, every person is different.
+Enjoying a glass of wine with dinner most nights does not mean cirrhosis will develop.
+Usually, cirrhosis caused by alcohol is the result of regular heavy drinking over many years.

 There are also several other health factors that play into the development of this condition.